DjangoGirls/organizer-manual/step_by_step/README.md

 ### After the event

 - Follow up with global Django Girls and let us know how it went!
+[Here are some ideas](/after_the_event/README.html).
 - __Be proud of yourself <3__

 All of this is further explained in chapters on the left but this is a bigger picture.